IBM-Cloud/multiple-deployment-options/DEPLOY_MANUALLY.md

    bx cs cluster-create --name fibonacci-cluster
    ```

+   This step can take a while, you can check the status of your cluster(s) by using the `bx cs clusters` command.

-   > Note: you can also use an existing cluster
+   > Note that you can also use an existing cluster

 2. Retrieve the cluster configuration